top of page

 The only Museum dedicated to the preservation of Black history in Washtenaw County

-Founded in 1993 as a museum without walls, the African American Cultural and Historical Museum of Washtenaw County (AACHM) has presented over one hundred programs and events, curated exhibits at a variety of locations throughout the county, collaborated and partnered with several institutions and organizations to present local Black history and created and conducted historic Underground Railroad programs and bus tours of Washtenaw County.
+Founded in 1993 as a museum without walls, the African American Cultural and Historical Museum of Washtenaw County (AACHM) has presented hundreds of programs, tours and events, curated exhibits at a variety of locations throughout the county, collaborated and partnered with several institutions and organizations to present local Black history and created and conducted historic Underground Railroad programs and bus tours of Washtenaw County.

 bottom of page